masto/gf-beep-enhancement/README.md

 Chrome extension to play a sound when the Glowforge is ready.

-Installation instructions:
+Easy install from Chrome web store: https://chrome.google.com/webstore/detail/gf-beep-enhancement/dpajnighclcehnkemalfcogcpcldocfj

+Or to install manually:

 1\.
-Download ZIP file from https://github.com/masto/gf-beep-enhancement/releases
+Download ZIP file from https://github.com/masto/gf-beep-enhancement/releases and unzip.

 2\.
 Install